GSG-CA/curriculum/coursebook/week-1/projects/README.md

-# Fundamental's and Mindset Week Projects
+# Fundamentals and Toolkit week Projects

 Possible project's idea to work on.